kamimrcht/webpage/index.md

 # Bio / topics

-I am a postdoc researcher working in [BONSAI](https://www.cristal.univ-lille.fr/bonsai/) team (Lille, France), with [Rayan Chikhi](http://rayan.chikhi.name/) and [Mikaël Salson](https://mikael-salson.univ-lille.fr/).
+I am researcher in [BONSAI](https://www.cristal.univ-lille.fr/bonsai/) team (Lille, France).
+My work focuses on sequence bioinformatics and data structures, with applications to RNA in particular.

-After a MsC in Ecology and Evolution from Université Claude Bernard Lyon 1 and an engineer degree in Bioinformatics from INSA de Lyon, I worked for two years as an engineer in [ERABLE](https://team.inria.fr/erable/en/) team (LBBE, Lyon) with [Vincent Lacroix](https://lbbe.univ-lyon1.fr/-Lacroix-Vincent-.html?lang=fr).
+After an engineer degree in Bioinformatics from INSA de Lyon and a MsC in Ecology and Evolution from Université Claude Bernard Lyon 1, I worked for two years as an engineer in [ERABLE](https://team.inria.fr/erable/en/) team (LBBE, Lyon) with [Vincent Lacroix](https://lbbe.univ-lyon1.fr/-Lacroix-Vincent-.html?lang=fr).
 I obtained a PhD funding in [GenScale](https://team.inria.fr/genscale/) team (Rennes, France), where I was supervised by [Pierre Peterlongo](http://people.rennes.inria.fr/Pierre.Peterlongo/).
-I defended my PhD in 2018 and joined BONSAI afterwards.
+I defended my PhD in 2018 and joined BONSAI in the CRIStAL lab  afterwards as a postdoc.
+Lately I was recruited by the CNRS to work as a researcher in the same lab.

-My postdoc takes part in [Transipedia ANR](https://anr.fr/Project-ANR-18-CE45-0020).
+My postdoc took part in [Transipedia ANR](https://anr.fr/Project-ANR-18-CE45-0020), with [Rayan Chikhi](http://rayan.chikhi.name/) and [Mikaël Salson](https://mikael-salson.univ-lille.fr/).
 Transipedia aims at being a transcriptome-encyclopedia, e.g., facilitating indexing, query and exploitation of the numerous publicly available RNA-seq data.
 I am mostly working on new data structures to index large collections of NGS datasets.
 Before and during my PhD I worked on methods for transcriptomics, in particular for _de novo_ variants discovery and RNA long read analysis.

 # News
-- I will be presenting REINDEER at the virtual conference [BIATA](http://biata2020.spbu.ru/) (july 27-28 2020)
-- Sequence search with abundance across SARS-CoV2 public raw sequencing data and genomes based on REINDEER: [link](https://covid19seqsearch.pasteur.cloud/)
-- REINDEER was accepted at ISMB and published in [Bioinformatics](https://academic.oup.com/bioinformatics/article/36/Supplement_1/i177/5870500?guestAccessKey=55740e31-df79-4471-a5c0-7af969f98cbe)
+- Oct 2020 -Jan 2021: I am currently on a maternity leave so I'm not super active here.
+- Dec 2020: Our work [Data structures based on k-mers for querying large collections of sequencing datasets ](https://www.biorxiv.org/content/10.1101/866756v1) has been published in Genome Research.

 # Blog posts / short articles